 While college students in the United States might have a chance to attend the event every year, the Passion World Tour has only passed through Kampala, Uganda twice.
-This World Tour brought a special opportunity to some of the young people in Kinship Church Homes in Uganda to worship with David Crowder, Matt Redman, Christy Nockels, and hear from Louie Giglio and others.
+This World Tour brought a special opportunity to some of the young people in Kinship Projects in Uganda to worship with David Crowder, Matt Redman, Christy Nockels, and hear from Louie Giglio and others.

 And, of course, when the children in Kenya heard that the kids in Uganda were going, and that the Passion tour was just over the border, they had to go, too!
 You can guess how this story ends - they were all united at the concert hall in Makarere University in Kampala, Uganda!

 It must have been a marvelous thing to join over a thousand young people and shout in worship until your voice is gone, and then join hands with those around you for quiet prayer before returning to the songs once more.